phansch/philhansch.net/_posts/2013-11-17-hackership-week1.md

 ---
 layout: post
 title: Hackership Week 1
+excerpt: "The first week of Hackership is over and it's been a great experience so far.
+Here's what happened the first week."
 ---

 The first week of Hackership is over and it's been a great experience so far.
 Here's what happened the first week.